Yersinia aldovae

 Yersinia aldovae is a species of bacteria that was originally described as Group X2 Yersinia enterocolitica.
 Its type strain is CNY 6005 (= CDC 669-83 = ATCC 35236).
 Y. aldovae has been isolated from aquatic environments and soil, but it has not been associated with animal or human illnesses.

 Etymology

-N.L. gen. fem. n. aldovae, of Aldova, named in honor of Eva Aldova, the Czechoslovakian microbiologist who first isolated the bacterium.
+N.L. gen. fem. n. aldovae, of Aldova, named in honor of Eva Aldová, the Czechoslovak microbiologist who first isolated the bacterium.